 WELCOME

 I am an Assistant Professor at University of Pennsylvania’s School of Social Policy and Practice (primary) and Department of Political Science (secondary).
-I study the comparative political economy of development with a focus on urban and distributive politics, inequality and social policy, and environmental politics in the Global South.
+I study the comparative political economy of development with a focus on urban and distributive politics, inequality and social policy, and climate change and environmental politics in developing countries.

 I am a recipient of the Susan Clarke Young Scholar Award from the APSA Urban Politics Section in 2023.
 I received my Ph.D. in Government from Harvard University in 2023.
 Previously, I was a Postdoctoral Associate at the Yale Leitner Program in Political Economy and a Jorge Paulo Lemann Doctoral Fellow for research on Brazil.